otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Message type (BYTE)
   This message has type 0x04.

+N (BYTE)
+   The number of Prekey Messages present in this message.

+Prekey Messages (DATA)
+   All 'N' Prekey Messages serialized according to OTRv4 specification.

 K (BYTE)
    The number of Client Profiles present in this message.
-This value is optional.
+If there are none, the value is zero.

-Client Profile (CLIENT-PROF)
+Client Profiles (CLIENT-PROF)
   All 'K' Client Profiles created as described in the section "Creating a Client Profile" of the OTRv4 specification.
 This value is optional.

 J (BYTE)
    The number of Prekey Profiles present in this message.
-This value is optional.
+If there are none, the value is zero.

-Prekey Profile (PREKEY-PROF)
+Prekey Profiles (PREKEY-PROF)
   All 'J' Prekey Profiles created as described in the section "Creating a Prekey Profile" of the OTRv4 specification.
 This value is optional.

-N (BYTE)
-   The number of Prekey Messages present in this message.

-Prekey Messages (DATA)
-   All 'N' Prekey Messages serialized according to OTRv4 specification.

 Prekey MAC (MAC)
-  The MAC with the appropriate MAC key of everything: from the message type to the Prekey Messages.
+  The MAC with the appropriate MAC key of everything: from the message type to the Prekey Profiles, if present.
 ```

 ### Storage Information Request Message